kaveh1999nazari/shop/README.md

   - With user personal education information
   - With user personal job information
 - **Login User:**
-    - With mobile and password.
+    - With mobile and password
+    - With Email and OTP Code
-    - JWT-based User Authentication.
+    - JWT-based User Authentication

 #### Docker:
 - Added Docker support and management.